ibm-cloud-docs/cloud-pak-multicloud-management/ansible-getting-started.md

 5. Verify that the Ansible Tower instance is in the IBM Cloud Pak​​ console navigation menu.
 From the IBM Cloud Pak​​ navigation menu, click **Automate infrastructure** > **Ansible automation**.

-You have now successfully installed Red Hat Ansible Tower and integrated with IBM Cloud Pak console in IBM Cloud.
+You have now successfully installed Red Hat Ansible Tower and integrated with IBM Cloud Pak console in IBM Cloud..